BalajiNJL/Set-BulkTeamsEVUsers/README.md

 1/13/2025 - First commit
 -----------------------------------------------------------------

-_**Disclaimer:** This script is provided ‘as-is’ without any warranty or support.
-The Graph API endpoints in this script are marked as Beta by Microsoft.
+_*Disclaimer:* This script is provided ‘as-is’ without any warranty or support.
 Use of this script is at your own risk and I accept no responsibility for any damage caused._
 ---------------------------------------------------------------------------

 Script to bulk enable Teams Phone System (EV) users